gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Trusted Platform Module (TPM) :  Is a hardware component that provides secure generation and storage of cryptographic keys.
 It ensures that keys are stored securely and can only be accessed by authorized software.
 - **Steganography** : Hiding messages within other non-secret text or data to avoid detection.
 - **Obfuscation** : Makes data difficult to understand but does not hide it.
+- Deprovisioning  : It is the process of removing or deactivating users access rights when there are no longer needed.

 So much is there, the thing is its not tough just that so much information ...
 I do love this subject and all the information ...
 But since I am changing my career at so late age, i believe that getting this cert might confirm my entry into cyber security field.
 Maybe its just a false hope, maybe it's the right step ...
 Time will answer the questions  !!!